 The Pension Plan unfunded actuarial accrued liability (UAAL) was determined using the funding value of assets and actuarial accrued pension liability calculated as of the valuation date.
-The UAAL amortization payment (one component of the contribution requirement), was developed using a level dollar amortization method that fully amortizes the UAAL over a 22-year period.
+The UAAL amortization payment (one component of the contribution requirement), was developed using a level dollar amortization method that fully amortizes the UAAL over a 21-year period.
+This UAAL payment reflects payments expected to be made between the valuation date and the date contributions determined by this report are scheduled to begin.

-The Retiree Health Plan UAAL (or surplus) was amortized over a 12-year period using a level dollar amortization method.
+The Retiree Health Plan UAAL (or surplus) was amortized over a 11-year period using a level dollar amortization method.